Power Rangers Hyperforce: Comics

 In 2018, the HyperForce Rangers appeared in Boom!
 Studios' "Shattered Grid", a crossover event between teams from all eras commemorating the 25th anniversary of the original television series.
 It was published in Mighty Morphin Power Rangers #25-30 and various tie-ins.

 In April 2023, it was announced that Hyperforce would receive a one-shot comic continuation entitled Power Rangers Unlimited: Hyperforce #1.
 The book will be written by Melissa Flores and Meghan Camarena, illustrated by Federico Sabbatini, colored by Bryan Valenza and release on July 19, 2023.

 Hyper RPG

 Hyper RPG (Hyper Rabbit Power Go) is an entertainment channel that streams live tabletop games, reviews and talk shows every weekday on Twitch.
 Each show has different casts but can often feature returning players and special guest stars.

 Background

 Founded in February 2016 Hyper RPG was created in cooperation with Harebrained Schemes, a video game developer responsible for the Shadowrun Returns and Battletech computer games.
 They broadcast their first show, a Battletech tabletop game titled Death From Above on March 3, 2016.
 In December 2018 Hyper RPG CCO Zac Eubank announced via YouTube Video the company would be moving to a new studio after a noticeable absence of content.
 Hyper RPG now boasts two to four videos a day on Twitch and many of their shows also airing on, and archived at YouTube.

+Ruleset

+The Hyperforce RPG system was custom made for the series.
+A complete ruleset for the game was never released, but a partial rundown of the games design was given by Game Designer Malika Lim.